Skip to main content

 The Data Years - From Mid to Big

 Picked up by the data team at Ancestry for writing queries that don’t suck against high volume transactional data.
-Seven years at Ancestry.com working with a SQL Server monolith that had 500 billion rows, ending my tenure as the query optimization lead.
-We learned how to optimize for big data before the term entered the lexicon and implemented SOX as it was being rolled out post Enron.
+Seven years at Ancestry.com building backoffice ETL with a SQL Server monolith that had 500 billion rows.
+Ancestry was a magical time, ending my tenure as the query optimization team lead having started as a humble call center admin.
+We learned how to optimize for big data before the term entered the lexicon and implemented SOX as it was being rolled out in response to Enron.

 Then Mozy at VMware, building data systems and reporting infrastructure.
 We built things that endured — endured so well that a decade later, we were asked to come back and elegantly spin them down with the product line.
 Probably the best compliment a company can pay you for good design.